Hey there, I’m Lesley. Welcome to the latest issue of Failing Forward — A weekly newsletter where I share my experiences as a bootstrapped co-founder.

 You can actually build it yourself and earn a decent living doing so.
 Importantly, the market is large enough, there’s a demonstrated willingness to pay, and acquisition costs aren’t prohibitive.

-This point simply exists to say that products in these categories are eligible for bootstrappers, when not all are.
+This point simply exists to say that products in these categories are eligible for bootstrappers, because not all are.
 Hence why it’s point zero.

 Everybody takes notes, manages projects and publishes on the internet.
 They might do that via moleskine, excel and instagram respectively.
 Or something else.